ryanxingql/pythonutils/README.md

 - **network**: a basis class of deep-learning networks.
 - **system**: common-used tools for system manipulation, e.g., return formatted time data.

+Besides, there are some other common-used tools in `individual.py` that are not included in this package.

 ## 2. Principle

 - In default, an image is a NUMPY array with the size being `(H W C)` and the data type being `np.uint8`.
 - In default, an image input is first copied then processed; a tensor input is `[.cpu()].detach().clone()` then processed.

-## 3. Learn More

-If you want to learn more about this repository, check [here](https://github.com/RyanXingQL/PythonUtils/wiki/Learn-More).

-## 4. License
+## 3. License

 If you find this repository helpful, you may cite: